Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Open the `Models/Airfields.cs` file.

-- Open GitHub Copilot Chat.
+- Open GitHub Copilot Chat, click **+** to clear prompt history.

-- Ask the following question in GitHub Copilot chat window:
+- Ask the following question:

     ```
     @workspace Using the Airfield class, create the ApiController with all the CRUD operations and add test data for the first 3 airfields used by the Wright Brothers.